s73p1n/s73p1n/README.md

 # s73p1n

-The main idea of my GitHub Pages is to share problems I've met and how I've solved them in orther to help the .
+The main idea of my GitHub Pages is to share issues I've met and how I've solved them in orther to help the web community.